 The Home That Welcomes

 Join me in the coming weeks as we unwrap the present that is our lives.
-The next step in our series is taming the clutter.
+The next step in our series is making our home pleasing to our senses.
 Please share this series by placing the button in the side bar of your blog or share on Facebook by clicking the "Like" button under this post.

 * photos courtesy of Country Living